 Please read the shoulder pages of this website before watching the videos.

-- Correct shoulder posture is key to reducing shoulder pain as described in Number 12 and you can progress this to add movement in Number 13.
+- Correct shoulder posture is key to reducing shoulder pain as described in Number 12.
+Once you have mastered this you can progress to add movement as in Number 13.

-- Learning how to move your shoulder blade can be assisted by the exercise in Number 14 and this exercise will also strengthen the shoulder blade muscles which are essential in shoulder function and recovery.
-You can progress to exercise Number 18 and Number 18.2 particularly if you have pain with your shoulder out to the side or above your head.
+- Learning how to move your shoulder blade can be assisted by the exercise in Number 14.
+This exercise will also strengthen the shoulder blade muscles which are essential in shoulder function and recovery.
+You can progress to exercise Number 18 and Number 18.2, particularly if you have pain when you move your shoulder out to the side or above your head.

-- The rotator cuff muscles hold the ball in the shoulder socket through range of motion.
-You need to train them in whatever range of movement is painful, although the exercise itself should be completely pain free.
+- The rotator cuff muscles hold the ball in the shoulder socket throughout movement.
+You need to train these muscles to fire correctly in whatever range of movement is painful, although the exercise itself should be completely pain free.
 Exercise Number 17 shows you how to do this.

-- The shoulder blade sits on your rib cage and end of range shoulder movement is reliant on the upper back joints moving.
-Therefore mobilising your upper back can help shoulder pain as described in Number 48, 49 and 67 – the latter being particularly useful because you can do it at your desk.
+- The shoulder blade sits on your rib cage, because of this end of range shoulder movement is reliant on the upper back joints moving.
+Therefore mobilising your upper back can help shoulder pain as described in Number 48, 49 and 67 – the latter being particularly useful as you can do it at your desk.